Mkaucha/mkaucha.github.io/my_collections/_javascript/whats-the-scope.md

 My focus will be on the scope system and it's fucntion closures, as well as the power of the module design pattern.

-_At first, It's important to know how JS engine process our program before it runs._
+**At first, It's important to know how JS engine process our program before it runs.**

-JS is typically classified as an interpreted scripting language, so its assumed that JS programs are processed in a single, top-down pass.
-But JS is in fact parsed/compiled in a seprate phase before execution begins.
-The code author's decisions on where to place variables, functions, and blocks with respect to each other are analyzed according to rules of scope, during initial parsing/compilation phase.
+JS is typically classified as an **interpreted scripting language**, so its assumed that JS programs are processed in a single, top-down pass.
+But JS is in fact **parsed/compiled** in a **seprate phase** before **execution begins**.

+The code author's decisions on where to place variables, functions, and blocks with respect to each other are analyzed according to rules of scope, during **initial parsing/compilation phase**.
 The resulting scope structure is generally unaffected by runtime conditions.

-JS function are themselves first-class values, they can be assigned and passed around like number or strings.
-But since these functions hold and access variables, they maintain their original scope no matter where in the program the function are eventually executed.
-This is called closure.
+JS function are themselves **first-class values**, they can be assigned and passed around like number or strings.
+But since these functions hold and access variables, they maintain their **original scope** no matter where in the program the function are eventually executed.
+This is **called closure**.

-Modules are a code organization pattern characterized by public methods that have privileged access (via closure) to hidden variables and functions in the internal scope of the module.
+**Modules** are a code organization pattern characterized by public methods that have privileged access (via **closure**) to hidden variables and functions in the internal scope of the module.

 #### 1. Compiled vs. Interpreted

 Code compilation is a set of steps that process the text of your code and turn into a list of instructions the computer can understand.
 Typically, the whole source code is transformed at once, and those resulting instructions are saved as output (usually in a file) that can be later executed.

-So how is code interpreted different from code being compiled?
+**So how is code interpreted different from code being compiled?**

 Interpretation performs similar task to compilation, in that it transforms your program into machine-understandable instructions.
 But the processing model is different.
-Unlike a program being compiled all at once, with interpretation the source code is transformed line by line; each line or statement is executed before immediately proceeding to processing the next line of the source code.
+Unlike a program being compiled all at once, with interpretation the source code is transformed **line by line**; each line or statement is executed before immediately proceeding to processing the next line of the source code.

 Are these two processing models mutually exclusive?
 Generally, yes.
-However, Modern JS engines actually employ numerous variations of both compilation and interpretation in handling JS programs.
+However, Modern JS engines actually employ numerous variations of both **compilation and interpretation** in handling JS programs.

 #### 2. Compiling Code ( Why does it even matter whether JS is compiled or not? )